Stein-Weiss, and power weight Korn type Hardy-Sobolev Inequalities in $L^1$ norm: Acknowledgements

 \section{Acknowledgements}

-The author would like to express his heartfelt gratitude to Po Lam Yung for his patience and supervision throughout this work.
-The author is also deeply indebted to Jan Kristensen for hosting him as an exchange student while some of this work was completed, and would like to thank the University of Oxford Mathematical Institute for their hospitality.
-Finally, the author wishes to acknowledge Carlos Perez's encouragement.\\ \\ The author is supported by an Australian Government Research Training Program Scholarship and by Australian Research Council Grant FT20010039.
+The author would like to express his heartfelt gratitude to Po-Lam Yung for his patience and support throughout this work.
+The author is also deeply indebted to Jan Kristensen for hosting him as an exchange student while some of this work was completed, and would like to thank the University of Oxford Mathematical Institute for their hospitality .
+Finally, the author wishes to acknowledge Carlos P\'{e}rez Moreno's encouragement.

+The author is supported by a Australian Government Research Training Program Scholarship and by Australian Research Council Grant FT20010039.
 They also received support from the AIM research community on Fourier restriction and the ANU Vice-Chancellor's HDR Travel Grant.